gradientinstitute/aboleth/docs/tutorials/some_regressors.rst

 approximate other types of non linear regressors with Aboleth, such as support vector regressors and Gaussian processes.

-We fit all of the regressors to 100 noisy samples of the non-linear function:
+Firstly, for the purposes of this tutorial we have generated 100 noisy samples from the non-linear function,

 .. math::

     y_i = \frac{\sin(x_i)}{x_i} + \epsilon_i,

 where we draw :math:`\epsilon_i \sim \mathcal{N}(0, 0.05)`.
-The aim here is for the regressors to reconstruct the latent function:
+We will use this data to fit the regressors, with the aim of getting them to reconstruct the latent function,

 .. math::
     f = \frac{\sin(x)}{x},

-from these noisy observations.
+with as little error as possible.
 This is what this data set looks like:

 .. figure:: regression_figs/data.png